wleigang/Coursera-Robotics-Assignment/README.md

 # Coursera-Robotics-Assignment
-This is part of robotics course assignment on Courera
+This is part of coursera's assignment for Robotics.